Red Lion Hotels Corporation: 1930s–1970s: Origins as a local property management company

 Red Lion Hotels Corporation's roots can be traced back to Spokane, Washington in 1937 when the property management division of Washington Trust Bank, then known as The Washington Trust Company, was established and led by a man named Frank M. Goodale.
 Goodale quickly hired Louis Barbieri, who was from nearby De Smet, Idaho and a recent business degree graduate from Gonzaga University, to work under him.
+In 1937, the company would be founded as the "West Coast Hospitality Corporation."
 Frank Goodale purchased the property management business from Washington Trust in 1944 and kept Barbieri on as an employee.
 By the mid-1950s, Barbieri was elevated to a partner in the business, and the company formally became known as Goodale & Barbieri Companies.
 Though Barbieri went on to buy out Goodale's share in the company in 1959, he maintained the company's name.
 The company focused primarily on commercial real estate and development, but expanded into housing in 1972.